3-ark/Cognito---alpha/DOCS.md

 ### LM Studio

 - [install LM Studio](https://lmstudio.ai/)
-- download a model from the home screen, or use the search tab to pull from huggingface
+- download a model from the home screen, or use the search tab to pull from Huggingface
 - go to `Local server` tab, hit `Start server`, and select your downloaded model

 ### groq